rizwanshah123/automated_bone_marrow_cell_classification/README.md

+Here's the updated README file template with the provided details:

+---

 <h1>Automated Bone Marrow Cell Classification</h1>
 <p>This project automates the classification of bone marrow cells using advanced machine learning algorithms, integrated with a Flutter-based mobile application.
 By leveraging deep learning techniques and a diverse dataset of labeled microscopic cell images, the system aims to achieve high-precision identification of cell types.
 The primary objective is to streamline hematological diagnostics, enhancing both speed and accuracy while minimizing the workload on pathologists.</p>